 108 N Green Street, Chicago, IL 60607

 I was very happy to see Soho House Chicago, as I’ve only been to the one in London and Berlin.
-As you’d expect from the chain, the décor is a mixture of chic and eccentricity.
-I stayed for cocktails — which were excellent, and also not overpowering with the alcohol content.
+As you’d expect from the Soho House chain, the décor’s a mixture of chic and eccentric.
+We stayed for cocktails, which were excellent and also not overpowering with the alcohol content.

 113 N Green St, Chicago, IL 60607